uniworld-io/developer-docs/docs/networkGovernance.md

 ```

 ### Approve or reject a proposal
 Only witnesses can approve or reject a proposal.
-If use command line, witness can approve/reject a proposal by command: ```ApproveProposal <network proposal ID> <response> ```
+If using command line, witness can approve/reject a proposal by command: ```ApproveProposal <network proposal ID> <response> ```

 Where the _<network proposal ID>_ is the network proposal ID, It’s different from proposal ID.
 Wherever a witness broadcasts a proposal into the network, the network proposal ID will be created (It’s integer number and increased by time).
 The _<response>_ can be _true_ or _false_.
 If true, the proposal is approved, otherwise It will be rejected by witnesses.
 Example: